OWASP/ASVS/5.0/en/0x11-V2-Authentication.md

 | **2.5.6** | Verify forgotten password, and other recovery paths use a secure recovery mechanism, such as time-based OTP (TOTP) or other soft token, mobile push, or another offline recovery mechanism. ([C6](https://owasp.org/www-project-proactive-controls/#div-numbering)) | ✓ | ✓ | ✓ | 640 | 5.1.1.2 |
 | **2.5.7** | [LEVEL L2 > L1] Verify that if OTP or multi-factor authentication factors are lost, that evidence of identity proofing is performed at the same level as during enrollment. | ✓ | ✓ | ✓ | 308 | 6.1.2.3 |

-## V2.6 Look-up Secret Verifier
+## V2.6 Lookup Secret Verifier

-Look up secrets are pre-generated lists of secret codes, similar to Transaction Authorization Numbers (TAN), social media recovery codes, or a grid containing a set of random values.
+Lookup secrets are pre-generated lists of secret codes, similar to Transaction Authorization Numbers (TAN), social media recovery codes, or a grid containing a set of random values.
 These are distributed securely to users.
 These lookup codes are used once, and once all used, the lookup secret list is discarded.
 This type of authenticator is considered "something you have".

 | # | Description | L1 | L2 | L3 | CWE | [NIST &sect;](https://pages.nist.gov/800-63-3/sp800-63b.html) |
 | :---: | :--- | :---: | :---: | :---: | :---: | :---: |